 Turbidity is a "measure of the relative clarity of water.
 It is caused by colloidal matter, such as clay, silt, finely divided organic and inorganic matter, plankton and other microscopic organisms suspended in the water.
 It is not a direct measure of suspended particles in the water.
-Rather, turbidity measures of the scattering effect that such particles have on light.
+Rather, turbidity measures of the scattering effect that particles have on light.

-The most important health-related effect of turbidity is its ability to shield microorganisms from disinfection.
+The most important health-related effect of turbidity is related to particles ability to shield microorganisms from disinfection.
 Turbidity has been shown to be correlated with the contamination of water by Giardia and Cryptosporidium.
 Hence, turbidity serves to estimate the risk of contamination by these pathogens.
-Ministry Guidelines for Turbidity in drinking water are 1NTU.
+Ministry Guideline limits for Turbidity in drinking water are 1NTU.
 NTU's refers to "nephelometric turbidity units" and is a scale developed for this test.
 The protocol for this program is to measure suspended sediment on samples over 0.5NTU.

 Generally, Wolverton has very low turbidity.
-In 2015, over eighty-five percent of the samples collected were less than 0.5NTU.
+In 2016, twenty two samples were collected and only one was over 1NTU.
+In 2017 to date all samples were less than 1 NTU.